copyrite/LwotcMinimalText/concepts.md

 ## Ammo points
 * "Requires N ammo to activate" if it does not necessarily consume all. e.g. Multi-shot abilities.
 * "Consumes N ammo" if it actually does consume it.
+  * Also "Consumes N ammo per shot".

 ## Ammo items
 * If the ability does not benefit from equipped ammo, mention it.
+  * If an ammo doesn't apply, is it just the effects, or also the damage?

 ## Buffs
 * Buffs are by default not stackable.
 Mention stacks if applicable.